AlexMaks02/QEdgeDetector/README.md

 # QEdgeDetector
 Quantum Edge Detection

+Emulates a Quantum Sobel Edge Detector in your local machine.
 It
 explores quantum image encoding and conducts a pilot test based on the ”Quantum Edge Detection” work available in the Qiskit